-- 4. The Grantee shall conduct annual inspections of all EGLE authorized septage receiving facilities in their jurisdiction using current inspection forms provided by EGLE. - The Grantee shall conduct inspections of all EGLE authorized septage storage facilities on an annual basis.
-The Grantee shall use current inspection forms provided by EGLE posted on the Septage Program website. - 6.
-The Grantee shall submit inspection tracking reports on a quarterly basis using the form provided by EGLE.
-The inspection forms shall be submitted along with the quarterly report form unless previously submitted.
-These and other program forms can be downloaded by clicking on Health Department Information located under Downloads on the Septage Program website at Michigan.gov/EGLESeptage. - The Grantee should complete all inspections by August 31, 2021 and submit the Request for Payment (RFP) for those inspections to the Septage Program by September 15, 2021.
+- 4. The Grantee shall conduct annual inspections of all EGLE authorized septage receiving facilities in their jurisdiction using current inspection forms provided by EGLE.
+Completed inspection reports are to be forwarded to the State within two (2) weeks following the inspection. - 5.
+The Grantee shall conduct inspections of all EGLE authorized septage storage facilities on an annual basis.
+The Grantee shall use current inspection forms provided by EGLE posted on the Septage Program website.
+Completed inspection reports are to be forwarded to the State within two (2) weeks following the inspection. - 6.
+The Grantee should complete all inspections by August 31, 2022.
 Septage inspections during the month of September ought to be avoided as much as possible.
-However, if necessary, the Grantee may continue to complete inspections until September 30, 2021 and submit a separate RFP for inspections completed in September to the Septage Program no later than October 4, 2021. - 8.
-The Grantee shall make the RFP in writing and include an alphabetical list of all licensed septage businesses and inspection dates of the inspections made within their jurisdiction using the Septage Program Quarterly Report form posted on the program website described below.
+However, if necessary, the Grantee may continue to complete inspections until September 30, 2022.